 Ideally your business should be doing both.
 Regular written content on your website will boost your search engine ranking more than anything else, but that shouldn’t stop you from adding a video to every blog post.

-An option for many businesses is to record a video and upload it to YouTube (or Vimeo or similar).
-Then have it transcribed and add the text as a blog post to your website.
+One option may be to record a video and upload it to YouTube (or Vimeo or similar), then have it transcribed and added as a blog post to your website.
 In addition, embed the video from YouTube so that people who prefer watching to reading have that option right there on your website as well.
 Two birds, one stone.

 Over to you

 If you would like to find out how you can combine vlogging and blogging for your business, why not get in touch.
-This is only one of the strategies I teach my clients.
-You can email me at email@example.com and we can set up an informal chat to find out if I’m the right person to help you achieve your business goals through blogging/vlogging.
+Email me at firstname.lastname@example.org and we can discover how you can achieve your business goals through blogging/vlogging.